Boeing 717 Introduction

 McDonnell Douglas felt that there was a gap in the market in the 100 seat range.
 Throughout the 1980s, they investigated various options, even producing a shorter MD-80, the MD-87.
 The reception was very lukewarm from the market and this was soon shelved.

 In 1991 McDonnell Douglas was again looking at the smaller version.
 They called the project MD-87-105 which signified the seating capacity to be 105 seats.
 It was shorter again than the MD-87.
 At the Paris Airshow of 1991, an announcement was made about the new model which had been renamed the MD-95 which was the year that it was expected to be available.
-The aim was to have a replacement ready for all those airliners which were still flying the 30-year-old DC-9.
+The aim was to have a replacement ready for all those airliners who were still flying the 30-year-old DC-9.

 The MD-95 was more than just another size offering in the MD-80 and MD-90 family.
 This aircraft was modernised with all the latest technology that was then available.